Is Invesco Dynamic Leisure and Entertainment ETF (PEJ) a Strong ETF Right Now?

-PEJ is managed by Invesco, and this fund has amassed over $1.40 billion, which makes it one of the larger ETFs in the Consumer Discretionary ETFs.
-This particular fund, before fees and expenses, seeks to match the performance of the Dynamic Leisure & Entertainment Intellidex Index.
+The fund is sponsored by Invesco.
+It has amassed assets over $1.45 billion, making it one of the larger ETFs in the Consumer Discretionary ETFs.
+Before fees and expenses, this particular fund seeks to match the performance of the Dynamic Leisure & Entertainment Intellidex Index.

 The index is comprised of stocks of U.S. leisure and entertainment companies.
 The Index is designed to provide capital appreciation by thoroughly evaluating companies based on a variety of investment merit criteria, including fundamental growth, stock valuation, investment timeliness and risk factors.

 Cost & Other Expenses

 Cost is an important factor in selecting the right ETF, and cheaper funds can significantly outperform their more expensive cousins if all other fundamentals are the same.

 Annual operating expenses for this ETF are 0.63%, making it on par with most peer products in the space.

 PEJ's 12-month trailing dividend yield is 0.73%.